ppy/osu-wiki/news/2022-09-16-project-loved-september-2022.md

 175 BPM, 2:37 | 4.62★\
 *description written by [RandomeLoL](https://osu.ppy.sh/users/7080063)*

-It's been quite some time since they've been under the spotlight ever since [*USAO's Dynamite*](https://osu.ppy.sh/beatmapsets/589727) was first featured, but Azubeur is back with *Zekk's Skrillexore!*
+It's been quite some time since they've been under the spotlight ever since [*USAO - Dynamite*](https://osu.ppy.sh/beatmapsets/589727) was first featured, but Azubeur is back with *Zekk - Skrillexore!*

-An old-ish chart of theirs that has amassed asmall following, the chart offers a variety of wacky patterns for each of the remixed songs in the mashup.
+An old-ish chart of theirs that has amassed a small following, the chart offers a variety of wacky patterns for each of the remixed songs in the mashup.
 Definitely a fun challenge for those who are just starting to play at this difficulty!
 Just be wary of the stream bursts in between, some minijacks here and there, and an ending segment that's comprised of every patterning concept seen before it as a test of your resilience.
 For those seeking for a greater challenge, we're planning on adding rates to sap its competitive potential at higher leaderboarded difficulties!

 I genuinely would vouch to at least give this chart a shot.
 It definitely was a good experience back when it was first introduced to me, and seeing more people get to enjoy it for the first time would be phenomenal.